Strauss–Howe generational theory: Timing of generations and turnings

 Strauss and Howe argue that the basic length of both generations and turnings—approximately 21 years—derives from longstanding socially and biologically determined phases of life.
 This is the reason it has remained relatively constant over centuries.
-Some have argued that rapid increases in technology in recent decades are shortening the length of a generation.
-According to Strauss and Howe, this is not the case.
+Some have argued that rapid advances in technology in recent decades are shortening the length of a generation, but Strauss and Howe believe this is not the case.
 As long as the transition to adulthood occurs around age 21, the transition to midlife around age 43, and the transition to old age around age 65, they say the basic length of both generations and turnings will remain the same.

-In their book, The Fourth Turning, however, Strauss and Howe say that the precise boundaries of generations and turnings are erratic.
-Strauss and Howe compare the saecular rhythm to the four seasons, which they say similarly occur in the same order, but with slightly varying timing, they claimed that the same is true for a Fourth Turning in any given saeculum.
+In their book, The Fourth Turning, Strauss and Howe say that the precise boundaries of generations and turnings are erratic.
+Strauss and Howe compare the saecular rhythm to the four seasons, which they say similarly occur in the same order, but with slightly varying timing.
+They claimed that the same is true for a Fourth Turning in any given saeculum.